 Professor Zoe Radnor’s and Giovanni Bucci’s Analysis of Lean Implementation in UK Business Schools and Universities was the first academically rigorous investigation of the application of Lean in the higher education sector.
 The analysis was undertaken using a case study approach of five diverse Higher Education organisations, of which the University of St Andrews was one.

 Lean for Librarians, a Taylor and Frances FreeBook, is an excellent contribution to the field that demonstrates the relevance of Lean thinking for libraries and how many across the UK are already reaping the associated benefits of its implementation.
 Each of the main components of Lean are outlined and accompanied by real case studies from libraries, one of which, chapter 6, outlines spoke our work with the University of St Andrews Library.

 Based on two core pieces of research conducted in 2016 by the Universities and Colleges Information Systems Association based in Oxford, Establishing Process Improvement Capability in an HE environment is a report that builds on understanding of efforts underway at UK Universities to embed and implement process improvement capability and Lean thinking more broadly.
 One of the case studies utilised is that of the Lean journey here in St Andrews, charting both initial setup through to ‘business as usual.’

-Authored by Dr Vincent Wiegel, Professor of Lean and World Class Performance at HAN University of Applied Science, Lean in the Classroom is a comprehensive book that focuses on the surging usage of and interest in Lean philosophy and principles within the education sector, and seeks to introduce a holistic joint framework to allow schools, teachers and boards to utilise this to promote efficient support processes in education.
+Authored by Dr Vincent Wiegel, Professor of Lean and World Class Performance at HAN University of Applied Science, The Netherlands, Lean in the Classroom is a comprehensive book that focuses on the surging usage of and interest in Lean philosophy and principles within the education sector, and seeks to introduce a holistic joint framework to allow schools, teachers and boards to utilise this to promote efficient support processes in education.